rust-lang/rfcs/text/0000-target-tier-policy.md

 A proposed new tier 1 target must be reviewed and approved by the compiler team based on these requirements.
-In addition, the release team must approve the long-term viability of the target, and the value of supporting the target.
+In addition, the release team must approve the viability and value of supporting the target.
 For a tier 1 target, this will typically take place via a full RFC proposing the target, to be jointly reviewed and approved by the compiler team and release team.

 In addition, the infrastructure team must approve the integration of the target into Continuous Integration (CI), and the tier 1 CI-related requirements.
 This